CButterfield27/BO1GobblegumsMod/README.md

   * Suppression triggered by Wonderbar helper calls (e.g., Immolation).
 * Perkaholic - Auto, single-use gum that grants every perk available on the current map to players missing them.
   * Uses the helper perk cache so map-specific machines are respected and skips consumption when nothing is left to grant.
+  * Temporarily bypasses the four-perk cap by setting `self.gg_perk_cap_bypass`, then clears the flag once grants finish so the normal limit returns.
   * On Cosmodrome, asserts the perk VO flag once per activation by setting `level.perk_bought` and calling `flag_set("perk_bought")` via the helper after perks are granted.
   * Grant cadence is configurable with `gg_perkaholic_grant_delay_ms` (default 250ms) to keep HUD updates readable.